Rokasl/CS408_project/report/source/14_chapter_7.md

 * Final system is dependent on Frankjnr compiler.
 * Final system uses JavaScript powered machine compared to other which use Haskell for abstract machine.

-This benchmark gives a clear idea of the state of the system in terms of performance.
+This evaluation gives a clear idea of the state of the system in terms of performance capered to other similar systems.
 However, these results were expected, since the performance was not one of the core goals of the project.
 Moreover, due to developed benchmark framework, it could be easily used again after further development to quickly check for changes in performance.